Staff

 In April 2017, we welcomed Buddy to the Olalla Clinical Team.
 Buddy began his career in Human Services/Substance Dependency in 2010 as a volunteer lay counselor and realized his passion for helping others.
 He pursued his education in substance use disorders and acquired an internship with an area outpatient program in 2011.
 Shortly after starting his internship, Buddy created and implemented a vocational services component that was used in teaching the under-served population how to obtain gainful employment and/or education in a post-recession economy.
 Buddy worked as a vocational navigator and Substance Use Disorder Professional (SUDP) Trainee for the organization until January 2017.
 He then decided to make the move to Olalla Recovery Centers, where he currently works as one of our counselors here at Olalla Guest Lodge.
 Buddy is passionate about helping patients change the way they think about addictive behaviors.
 He chose this field because he has dedicated his life to helping the hopeless find direction and purpose in their lives.
 Buddy is a member of the International Association of Workforce Professionals and currently sits on the Olympic College Human Services Advisory Committee.
 When he isn’t hard at work, Buddy enjoys philosophy, art, technology, writing, music and psychology.
 Buddy is a true advocate for our patients and lends a helping hand to anyone who might need one.

-Jossie Buntemeyer, AA, SUDPT
+Jossie Buntemeyer, AA, SUDP

 Assessment Counselor